hansojuhan/facegoop/README.md

 To have `dom_id` in the controller, `include ActionView::RecordIdentifier`

+#### Show uploaded profile image

+Now, there are 3 options that can be shown as a user's profile image.

+1. Default svg file, if there is no image

+2. Uploaded image

+3. User's Google profile image, if signed in through Google

+Logic should be:

+1. If Google image exists, show that

+2. If Google image exists, but user uploaded their own image, show that instead

+3. If none of these exists, show the default svg

+To accomplish this, add a helper method.

 ### Welcome mail is sent to a new signed up user.

 ...